Mynogs/PPV2-Tinkerforge/README.md

 This library is part of the P+ simulation software.
 It is for controlling Tinkerforge bricks and bricklets over USB and/or Ethernet.

-To install this P+ library, download the repository as zip file.
+To install the TinkerForge P+ library, download the repository as zip file.

 Unpack the zip file.